BSA Media Fellowship Scheme

 Dr Rebecca Dewey, School of Physics and Astronomy,

 Media Fellow with Jeremy Vine, BBC Radio 2

 The scheme offers practising scientists, clinicians, engineers, social sciences and arts academics the opportunity to spend two to six weeks working at the heart of a media outlet such as the Guardian, BBC Breakfast, BBC Radio 4 Science Unit, BBC News Online, The Times, Nature News, The Conversation.

 After your media placement Fellows attend the British Science Festival in September, which provides an opportunity to gain valuable experience working alongside a range of media organisations from all over the UK in the BSA’s dedicated Press Centre.

-As a fully trained Media Fellow it is hoped that you will go on to provide support for in-house media training and actively encourage other researchers at the University of Nottingham to get involved with the media.
+As a fully trained Media Fellow it is expected that you will go on to provide support for in-house media training, champion its work and actively encourage other researchers at the University of Nottingham to get involved with the media.